 0 to 8 Week Must-haves for Mom

-Whether you have a vaginal or cesarean birth, you are going to need some well-deserved pampering after bringing your little miracle into this world.
-Be it swelling, bruising, an episiotomy, or an abdominal wound, tender loving care is necessary.
-Here are some helpful hints and products that can help soothe mom back to recovery.
+Whether you have a vaginal or cesarean birth, you'll require some well-deserved pampering after bringing your little miracle into the world.
+Be it swelling, bruising, an episiotomy, or an abdominal wound, TLC is necessary.
+Here are some helpful hints and products that can help soothe and ease mom in recovery.

-- Disposable Panties — You may be able to take a small supply of these home with you from the hospital.
-However, as lochia occurs for some time, it is nice to have on hand this 5-pack of Althea & Anesi Brief Transitions.
-These are comfortable seamless, disposable yet washable panties for postpartum use so you don't have to roll the dice with your nice knickers.
+- Disposable Panties — You may be able to take a small supply of these home from the hospital.
+However, as lochia occurs for some time, it is nice to have additional panties on hand with this 5-pack of Althea & Anesi Brief Transitions.
+These are comfortable, seamless, disposable and washable for postpartum use, so you don't have to roll the dice with your fancy knickers.

-- Extra Absorbent, Thick Pads — After your baby is born, you will need to wear absorbent pads for several weeks following.
-As such, we suggest having a pack of Natracare Maternity Pads waiting for you at home.
+- Extra Absorbent, Thick Pads — After your baby is born, you will need absorbent pads for several weeks.
+We suggest keeping a pack of Natracare Maternity Pads at home.

-- Herbal Relief — Earth Mama Angel Baby Postpartum Bath Herbs might be just what the doctor ordered to soothe both pregnancy and postpartum hemorrhoids or your sensitive girl bits when recuperating at home after birth.
-It comes in the form of toxin-free, organic, herbal postpartum healing pads formulated with wound healing, antibacterial and styptic herbs including witch hazel, yarrow, and plantain leaf.
-Made by a nurse and herbalist, it is free of synthetic fragrances, phthalates, parabens, petroleum products, mineral oil, and Vitamin E and is naturally vegan and gluten-free.
-Postpartum, brew an herbal sack like you would tea and pour it onto maxi-pads.
+- Herbal Relief — Earth Mama Angel Baby Postpartum Bath Herbs might be what the doctor ordered to relieve hemorrhoids or your sensitive girl bits after birth.
+It is a toxin-free, organic, and herbal postpartum healing pad formulated with wound healing, antibacterial, and styptic herbs including witch hazel, yarrow, and plantain leaf.
+Made by a nurse and herbalist, it is free of synthetic fragrances, phthalates, parabens, petroleum products, mineral oil, and Vitamin E, and is naturally vegan and gluten-free.
+Postpartum, brew an herbal sack like tea and pour it onto maxi-pads.
 Place both the wet herbal bag and pads into the freezer for use later to relieve swelling and promote healing.
 They can also be used in a warm sitz bath once you are ready to submerge your lower end in water.